Niger entry requirements for Oman passport holders

 Frequently asked questions

-No. Niger does not offer visa on arrival for Omani citizens.
-You must get a visa from a Niger embassy before you travel.
+No. Niger does not offer visa-on-arrival for Omani passport holders.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources